adjust/dev-docs/docs/unity/features/configuration/deep-linking.md

 ### Disable deferred deep linking

 The SDK opens deferred deep links by default.
-You can configure this by passing a **boolean** argument to the {code}`setLaunchDeferredDeeplink` method.
+You can configure this by passing a **boolean** argument to the [`setLaunchDeferredDeeplink` method](unity-setLaunchDeferredDeeplink-invocation).

 ```{include} /unity/fragments/AdjustConfig.md
 :start-after: setLaunchDeferredDeeplink